-The Dafoe Book Prize, inaugurated in 1984 and given annually where there is a worthy contender doubled in value in 2002, at $10,000 it is one of the richest book awards offered for good, non-fiction writing about Canada, Canadians and the nation in international affairs.
+The J.W.
+Dafoe Book Prize was inaugurated in 1984 and is given annually when there is a worthy contender.
+The Prize has increased in value to $12,000 for 2023, and is one of the richest book awards offered for excellent non-fiction writing about Canada, Canadians and the nation in international affairs.
 It now attracts about 30-40 contenders each year.
 Some of the winning authors: Denis Smith, Dennis & Sheila Whittacker, Jack Granatstein, Christina McCall & Steven Clarkson, Jonathan Vance, Gordon Robertson, Francis M. Carroll.Read More

 The Trust Benefits...